alphagov/rails_translation_manager/README.md

 #### Rake command reference

-Export a specific locale to CSV:
+±Export a specific locale to CSV:

 ```
 rake translation:export[directory,base_locale,target_locale]
 ```

-Export all locales to CSV files:
+±Export all locales to CSV files:

 ```
 rake translation:export:all[directory]
 ```

+> ± These tasks only work in single-file setups, i.e. `en/en.yml`.
+They won't work with multi-file setups such as the [structure used in Collections](https://github.com/alphagov/collections/tree/063430f92a9866b345ae727ef9c7984b50b86c9e/config/locales/en).

 Import a specific locale CSV to YAML within the app: